 I joined Aitken Alexander Associates in 2018 after five years at Rogers, Coleridge & White.
 Before that, I worked at The Wylie Agency.
 In 2018, I was selected as a Bookseller Rising Star.

 In non-fiction, my tastes are broad.
-I represent a number of high-profile journalists, including Amelia Abraham, Mona Chalabi, Shon Faye, Sam Knight and Ash Sarkar.
-I am particularly interested in cultural history, literary criticism, and social justice, and I’m keen to discover academics and experts writing in these areas – for example, Emma Dabiri, author of Don’t Touch My Hair – as well as novelists and poets crossing over into creative non-fiction and essay writing, such as Olivia Sudjic, author of the critically-acclaimed Exposure or Kate Lebo in her forthcoming debut, The Book of Difficult Fruit.
-I am equally stimulated by business, lifestyle or beauty books which offer a fresh, witty angle on a popular topic, such as Otegha Uwagba’s bestselling Little Black Book or Funmi Fetto’s forthcoming beauty bible for women of colour, Palette.
+I represent a number of journalists, including Amelia Abraham, Mona Chalabi, Shon Faye, Sam Knight, Rebecca Liu and Ash Sarkar.
+I am interested in cultural history, literary criticism, and social justice, and I’m keen to discover academics and experts writing in these areas: Emma Dabiri’s Don’t Touch My Hair, for example; Shon Faye’s forthcoming The Transgender Issue, or Vicky Spratt’s forthcoming Tenants.
+I am also drawn to novelists and poets crossing over into creative non-fiction and essay writing, such as Olivia Sudjic, author of the critically-acclaimed Exposure.
+I am equally stimulated by business, lifestyle or beauty books which offer a fresh, playful angle on a popular topic, such as Otegha Uwagba’s bestselling Little Black Book, Funmi Fetto’s forthcoming beauty bible for women of colour, Palette, or Gynelle Leon’s forthcoming Plant.

 I also represent a small number of poets, including Mary-Jean Chan, Helen Charman, Diana Khoi-Nguyen and Rebecca Tamás.